 • Attend the entire duration of the committee meeting.

 During review meetings, each team member will drill down to validate that the prospective provider satisfies the requirements described in established criteria.
 Additionally, complete the Readiness review, listing strengths, weaknesses and actionable items for staff assigned if further review is needed.
 The provider readiness review includes an on-site visit, which should be coordinated with staff from Division of Public and Private Provider services.
+The team will complete a readiness review that includes a face-to-face interview/meeting with key prospective provider personnel.

 The results of the Provider Review Committee are documented in a report prepared by the chair.
 The final report with comments and recommendations are sent to the EPD Project Manager.
 The recommendations to approve or to deny an application are routed for agency review and approval process from LTCA Director thru Operations Director to the Medicaid Director, who in turn consults with the Office of General Counsel.